 B-100: Board Responsibilities

+B-101: Board General Responsibilities

 Boards are responsible for administration of the state’s subsidized child care program and must administer the program in a manner consistent with Texas Government Code, Chapter 2308, as amended, and related provisions under TWC Chapter 801 Local Workforce Development Boards rules.

-A Board must ensure that access to is available through all Workforce Solutions Offices within its local workforce development area (workforce area).
+A Board must ensure that access to CCS is available through all Workforce Solutions Offices within its local workforce development area (workforce area).

-are support services for workforce employment, job training and other services under Texas Government Code, Chapter 2308, and Chapter 801.
+CCS are support services for workforce employment, job training and other services under Texas Government Code, Chapter 2308, and Chapter 801.

 Upon request, a Board (or the Board’s contractor) must provide TWC with access to child care administration records and submit related information for review and monitoring, pursuant to TWC rules and policies.

 Rule Reference: §809.11

+Boards must be aware that Chapter 809, Subchapter G provides the rules for the Texas Rising Star program, which identify the organizational structure and categories of, and the scoring factors that are included in, the Texas Rising Star Certification Guidelines.

+Rule Reference: §809.130

+Boards must ensure that allocated child care quality funds are strategically planned for and expended on nondirect care quality improvement activities, in accordance with the CCDF State Plan and per the Child Care Quality Strategic Planning and Expenditures Guide.

+Rule Reference: §809.16

+B-102: Timely Data Entry

 The Board must ensure accurate and timely entry of all child care referral, customer, provider, budget, and claim information into TWC’s designated IT data automation systems for child care service delivery.

 “Timely data entry” is defined as no later than five business days from the date the subcontractor and subrecipient receive the information to the data entry date.